Einstein connection of nonsymmetric pseudo-Riemannian manifold: Abstract

 \section{Abstract}

-{ A.~Einstein considered a nonsymmetric (0,2)-tensor $G=g+F$, where $g$ is a pseudo-Riemannian metric and $F\ne0$ is skew-symmetric, and a linear connection $\nabla$ with torsion $T$ such that $(\nabla_X\,G)(Y,Z)=-G(T(X,Y),Z)$.
-M. Prvanovi\'c (1995) obtained the explicit form of the Einstein connection of an almost Hermitian manifold.
-In this paper, first, we present the result above in coordinate-free form, and then extend it to almost contact metric mani\-folds satisfying the $f^2$-torsion condition $T(f^2X, Y) = T(X,f^2Y) = f^2 T(X,Y)$, where $F(X,Y)=g(X,fY)$.
-We then derive the Einstein connection of nonsymmetric pseudo-Riemannian, in particular, weak almost Hermitian manifolds $(M,f,g)$, satisfying the $f^2$-torsion condition, give explicit formulas for the torsion in terms of $\nabla^g F$, $dF$ and a new (1,1)-tensor $\widetilde Q=-f^2-{I}$, and show that in the almost Hermitian case, our results reduce to the coordinate-free form of Prvanovi\'c's solution.
-Finally, we discuss special Einstein connections, and indicate the Gray-Hervella classes.
-Illustrative examples are given, including the construction of a weighted product.
+{ A.~Einstein considered a linear connection $\nabla$ with torsion $T$ on a smooth manifold equipped with a nonsymmetric (0,2)-tensor $G=g+F$, where $g$ is a pseudo-Riemannian metric associated with gravity, and $F\ne0$ is a skew-symmetric tensor associated with electromagnetism, such that $(\nabla_X\,G)(Y,Z)=-G(T(X,Y),Z)$.
+In this paper, we explicitly present the Einstein connection of a nonsymmetric pseudo-Riemannian manifold with non-degenerate $F$, satis\-fying the $f^2$-torsion condition $T(f^2X,Y)=T(X,f^2Y)=f^2 T(X,Y)$, where $g(X,fY)=F(X,Y)$, and show that in the almost Hermitian case, it reduces to the M.~Prvanovi\'c's (1995) solution.
+We~also discuss special Einstein connections, explicitly present the Einstein connection of almost contact metric manifolds satisfying the $f^2$-torsion condition, and give example in terms of weighted product of almost Hermitian~manifolds.